Pinterest Pixel

 How to start page number at 2 on an Excel worksheet?

-Can I start page numbering on page 3?
+Can I start page numbering from page 3 or another number?

 If you like this Excel tip, please share it